 A small proportion of cash flow is derived from bank interest on cash balances.
-The current low level of credit interest rates is therefore a risk to the business and its compliance with debt covenants.
+Whilst credit interest rates have improved during the year, a return to low levels would be a risk to the business and its compliance with debt covenants.